Andre Anura

-Andre Anura Anuar (born 12 June 1999) is a Malaysian athlete.
+Andre Anura Anuar (born 11 June 1999) is a Malaysian athlete.

 Early life and background

 Andre was born on 12 Jun 1999 in Tenom, Sabah, Malaysia.
-He attended the Malaysian Sports School in Sepanggar.
+He attended the Malaysian Sports School in Sepanggar, Manggatal, Kota Kinabalu.

 Athletics career

-He started his career at the ages of 16 in 2015 ASEAN School Games when he won the gold medal in Long jump.
+He started his career at the age of 16 during the 2015 ASEAN School Games when he won the gold medal in the long jump event.